byu-oit/UAPI-Specification/REST Guidelines.md

 Common response codes for a `PUT` request include:

 - `200` - The resource already existed and was set to the specified value.
 If a response body is provided then it should represent the resource created and look very similar to the resource returned by `GET /{id}`.
+[X](#ref-ietf-put)

 - `201` - The resource was created.
 If a response body is provided then it should represent the resource created and look very similar to the resource returned by `GET /{id}`.
+[X](#ref-ietf-put)

 - `400` - There is something wrong with the request.
 The response body would ideally include a description of what was wrong with the request.